HankB/home_automation-MQTT-sensors/HTU21D/README.md

 ## MQTT

-The original MQTT code came from ian example on https://www.eclipse.org/paho/clients/c/.
+The original MQTT code came from an example on https://www.eclipse.org/paho/clients/c/.
 It is not clear what the intended license is but the Github project includes the following license: